delphiassistant/Barnamenevis.Net.Tools/Barnamenevis.Net.RtlMessageBox.WindowsForms/README.md

 }
 ```

-## ??
-Integration with FontInstaller
+## ğŸ¤ Integration with FontInstaller

 Works seamlessly with the FontInstaller utility: